Wetware computer

 A wetware computer is an organic computer (which can also be known as an artificial organic brain or a neurocomputer) composed of organic material "wetware" such as "living" neurons.
-Wetware computers composed of neurons are different than conventional computers because they are thought to be capable in a way of "thinking for themselves", because of the dynamic nature of neurons.
+Wetware computers composed of neurons are different than conventional computers because they use biological materials, and offer the possibility of substantially more energy-efficient computing.
 While a wetware computer is still largely conceptual, there has been limited success with construction and prototyping, which has acted as a proof of the concept's realistic application to computing in the future.
 The most notable prototypes have stemmed from the research completed by biological engineer William Ditto during his time at the Georgia Institute of Technology.
 His work constructing a simple neurocomputer capable of basic addition from leech neurons in 1999 was a significant discovery for the concept.
-This research acted as a primary example driving interest in the creation of these artificially constructed, but still organic brains.
+This research was a primary example driving interest in creating these artificially constructed, but still organic brains.

+Organic computers or Wetware is a future technology that replaces the traditional fundamental component of a central processing unit of a desktop or personal computer.
+It utilizes organic matter of living tissue cells that act like the transistor of a computer hardware system by acquiring, storing, and analyzing information data.
+Wetware is the name given to the computational properties of living systems, particularly in human neural tissue, which allows parallel and self-organizing information processing via biochemical and electrical interactions.
+Wetware is distinct from hardware systems in that it is based on dynamic mechanisms like synaptic plasticity and neurotransmitter diffusion, which provide unique benefits in terms of adaptability and robustness.

+Origins and theoretical foundations

+The term wetware came from cyberpunk fiction, notably through Gibson's Neuromancer, but was quickly taken up in scientific literature to explain computation by biological material, Theories of early biological computation borrowed from Alan Turing's morphogenesis model, which showed that chemical interactions could produce complex patterns without centralized control.
+Hopfield's associative memory networks also provided a foundation for biological information systems with fault tolerance and self-organization.

+Major characteristics and processes

+Biological wetware systems demonstrate dynamic reconfigurability underpinned by neuroplasticity and enable continuous learning and adaptation.
+Reaction-diffusion-based computing and molecular logic gates allow spatially parallel information processing unachievable in conventional systems.
+These systems also show fault tolerance and self-repair at the cellular and network level.
+The development of cerebral organoids—miniature lab-grown brains—demonstrates spontaneous learning behavior and suggests biological tissue as a viable computational substrate.